What The Locals Know

 Here are some ideas on things to do: a day on Bruny Island is a must.
 In the folder in your accommodation, there is a ferry timetable but I advise guests to get there a good deal earlier than the scheduled time because, once the ferry is full, it leaves, regardless of the time.
 So, I would aim to get there a good 20 minutes beforehand (earlier in Summer).
-The ferry leaves every half hour in summer and every hour in winter, and if you get there early you can leave your car in the queue and walk around the marina or have coffee/breakfast at the Mermaid Café (now called Bruny Island Information Centre), which is right there.
+The ferry leaves every half hour in summer and every hour in winter, and if you get there early, you can leave your car in the queue and walk around the marina or have coffee/breakfast at the Mermaid Café (now called Bruny Island Gateway), which is right there.
 There is lots to do on Bruny Island, both in terms of walks and being a foodie’s delight.
 Please let me know if you’d like a list of Bruny Island walks before you get here – there is a list in the folder in your accommodation.
 A word of warning: some car hire companies don’t allow their cars on Bruny Island because of the gravel roads, so it would be a good idea to check this.
 Doing a Pennicott Boat Cruise on west coast of Bruny (please see the details of the various Pennicott cruises at the end of this email) is also a very good idea – again you need to book and I can do this for you.

 In the little village called Snug, there is the lovely Snug Waterfall at the end of an easy short walk.

 The Huon Valley is lovely and definitely worth a drive.
 There are several ways of doing this: you could just go south and follow the road around the coast, which then follows the Huon River.
-As mentioned, stopping at Peppermint Bay in Woodbridge or Grandvewe Cheesery for morning tea/lunch is a good idea.
+As mentioned, stopping at Peppermint Bay in Woodbridge or Grandvewe Cheesery/Five Bob Cafe for morning tea/lunch is a good idea.
 You could then go through Gordon, Verona Sands, Eggs and Bacon Bay and up to Cygnet.
 A stop in Cygnet is also worthwhile; the Lotus Eaters Café is highly recommended, as is the Schoolhouse Cafe.
 There are two other (quicker) ways of getting there.
 Just before you get to Woodbridge, the Woodbridge Hill/Gardners Bay road takes you ‘over the hills’ to Cygnet (all roads in the Huon Valley lead to Cygnet).
 Another way of getting to Cygnet is via Nicholls Rivulet road next to Ye Olde Osyter Cove Store.
 Both roads are lovely to drive along (talking about driving, the toll on wildlife on Tassie’s roads at night is very high, and you are encouraged to reduce speed to avoid wallabies, pademelons and possums).